 It can be tempting to leverage third-party e-commerce platforms.
 However, it’s not worth handing over your customer data and relationships.
 Instead, you can:

 - Create partnerships so that both parties can use their respective assets and audiences to cross-promote one another to boost brand perception, build brand strength, and offer special promotions.
-(To explore potential partners, use Brand Match, a directory of D2C brands).

 - Offer online discounts and promotions.